 Our continuum of care includes treatments for breast cancer as well as other conditions including nipple discharge, breast pain, abnormal mammograms, new or suspicious breast lumps and benign breast changes.
 Our diagnostic tools include breast ultrasound, breast MRI, and MRI-guided breast biopsy and digital mammography.
 And, with breast conserving advances like DynaCAD for more precise biopsies and Mammosite® for shorter, more accurate breast radiation treatment; procedures that once took months can now be done in just a few days.

-Dr. Taft grew up in Springfield and attended Southern Illinois University School of Medicine.
-She completed her residency at the Medical College of Wisconsin Affiliated Hospitals and completed her fellowship at the Lynn Sage Comprehensive Breast Center at Northwestern University.
-Additionally, she is a Major in the US Army Reserves and has served our country in Afghanistan.
+Dr. Patrick attended Meharry Medical College.
+She completed her residency at the University of Florida College of Medicine – Jacksonville and completed her fellowship at the Lynn Sage Comprehensive Breast Center at Northwestern University.

 The Comprehensive Breast Health Center also offers the professional guidance of Radiologist, Bennett Y. F. Lum, M.D., an expert mammographer and specialist in breast biopsies.
 In addition to top-notch doctors, the Center offers a warm private environment as well as valet parking and convenient appointment times including evenings and weekends.
 Committed to Little Company of Mary's tradition of excellence, experts at the Comprehensive Breast Health Center bring together top resources, specialists and equipment - all for your good health.